platformista/medusa/README.md

 $ platform ssh "corepack yarn run seed" -p <PROJECT_ID>  -e main -A backend
 ```

+where `<PROJECT_ID>` is the unique identifier of the project you just deployed thanks to this template.
+You can access that information via the CLI or the Web Console.

 ### Verify data presence

 You can request `/store/products` from the backend to verify a list of products is now present.